 12 Months Out

-Make a guest list
+Make a Guest List

-Hire a wedding planner
+Hire a Wedding Planner

-Select the venue
+Select the Venue

-OK, you know who you're marrying.
-Now the real question is where?
+You know who you're marrying.
+Now the real question is where will you two tie the knot?
 Trust us: Choosing the venue is one of the most important decisions you'll make right now.
-Seriously, the location affects almost everything else, from how many people you invite to what kind of flowers go on the table.
-Chances are, it's also the biggest chunk of change you've put down, like ever.
+The location affects almost everything else, from how many people you invite to what kind of flowers go on the table.
+Chances are, it's also the biggest chunk of change you've put paid for anything before (unless you two are already homeowners).
 That's why you want to explore your options, visit the top contenders, and ultimately select a place that fits your guest count, style, and budget.

-Select the caterer
+Select the Caterer

 11 Months Out

 Choose a Color Palette and Start Thinking of Your Overall Design